joaoalbertocsjunior/react-s/README.md

 ## Third-Party Libraries

-This is a React.js project bootstrapped using `npx create-react-app` and includes various third-party dependencies.
+The is a React.js project bootstrapped using `npx create-react-app` and includes various third-party dependencies.
 The project is licensed under the MIT License.

-This project uses third-party libraries that are licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for full licensing information.
+The project uses third-party libraries that are licensed under the MIT License.
+See the [LICENSE](./LICENSE.txt) file for full licensing information.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details.
+The project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details.

 ## Mainteners

-This project is currently maintened by joaoalbertocsjunior with help from sources across the web.
+The project is currently maintened by joaoalbertocsjunior with help from sources across the web.

 ## Contributors

-- Ensure your name get listed here, focus is to improve this code on daily basis, feel free to contribute with _ideas_ and _code_!
+- Get listed here, focus is to improve the code on daily basis, feel free to contribute with _ideas_ and _code_!

 Happy hacking!